olitreadwell/website/docs/matches/organizing-matches.md

 ## Splitting your matches

 Espanso automatically loads all YAML files placed in the `$CONFIG/match` directory.
 These files, known as _match sets_, can contain any number of matches and global variables.
-Older Espanso releases only recognise files suffixed `.yml` but [v2.3.0](https://github.com/espanso/espanso/releases/tag/v2.3.0) onwards enable `.yaml` files to be loaded too.
+Older Espanso releases only recognise files suffixed `.yml` but **[v2.3.0](https://github.com/espanso/espanso/releases/tag/v2.3.0) onwards** enable `.yaml` files to be loaded too — avoid mixing them, however, to save confusion!

 To better understand these concepts, let's see an example: